“Fisher, why are you guys always asking for money?”

 To those of you who sacrificially give of your finances, time, energy, and/or support to a pro-life organization, thank you!
 For the millions more who believe abortion is morally wrong yet don’t do the work to support that view, now is the time to get involved.
 Millions of lives depend on it.

-Right now, for every $265 gift you give to Human Coalition, you can verifiably help rescue one baby from abortion.
-And for a gift of $1,060, you can help save four babies!
+Right now, for every gift you give to Human Coalition, you can help rescue children and families from abortion!

 Please give a gift and help Human Coalition save a baby’s life today.